torsteinhov/KBE-piping-system/README.md

 <h3>pathFinder.py</h3>

 **Finds the shortest path between two nodes in 3D, using an A* algorithm.
-Consists of a Node class and the actual algorithm that parses through the open list and explores all possible paths with a heuristic of the euclidean distance to the end goal as a guide. **
+Consists of a Node class and the actual algorithm that parses through the open list and explores all possible paths with a heuristic of the euclidean distance to the end goal as a guide**

 | Method | Functionality |
 | --- | --- |